What to watch for today

 A way to make the internet more boring.
 A browser plug-in called Downworthy translates viral headlines into more mundane alternatives.

 Our best wishes for a productive day.
-Please send any news, comments, space-time theories and non-viral headlines to on Twitter here for updates throughout the day.
+Please send any news, comments, space-time theories and non-viral headlines to email@example.com.
+You can follow us on Twitter here for updates throughout the day.